-- Medications.
-Doctors have prescribed the medication digoxin (Lanoxin).
-It can control heart rate at rest, but not as well during activity.
+The medication digoxin (Lanoxin) may control heart rate at rest, but not as well during activity.
 Most people require additional or alternative medications, such as calcium channel blockers or beta blockers.
-Other blood pressure lowering medications, such as angiotensin-converting enzyme (ACE) inhibitors, also are sometimes used to lower blood pressure and reduce the risk of atrial fibrillation complications.

 Sometimes medications or cardioversion to control atrial fibrillation doesn't work.
 In those cases, your doctor may recommend a procedure to destroy the area of heart tissue that's causing the erratic electrical signals and restore your heart to a normal rhythm.
 These options can include:

-Radiofrequency energy is directed to these hot spots through a catheter inserted in an artery near your groin and threaded up to your heart.
-This catheter is used to destroy these hot spots, scarring the tissue so the erratic electrical signals are normalized.
+In catheter ablation, a doctor inserts long, thin tubes (catheters) into your groin and guides them through blood vessels to your heart.
+Electrodes at the catheter tips can use radiofrequency energy, extreme cold (cryotherapy) or heat to destroy these hot spots, scarring the tissue so that the erratic signals are normalized.
 This corrects the arrhythmia without the need for medications or implantable devices.
-In some cases, other types of catheters that can freeze the heart tissue (cryotherapy) are used.

-- Surgical maze procedure.
-The maze procedure is done during an open-heart surgery.
+Surgical maze procedure.
+The maze procedure is conducted during an open-heart surgery.
 Using a scalpel, doctors create several precise incisions in the upper chambers of your heart to create a pattern of scar tissue.
 Because scar tissue doesn't carry electricity, it interferes with stray electrical impulses that cause atrial fibrillation.
 Radiofrequency or cryotherapy also can be used to create the scars, and there are several variations of the surgical maze technique.
-The procedure has a high success rate, but because it usually requires open-heart surgery, it's generally reserved for people who don't respond to other treatments or when it can be done during other necessary heart surgery, such as coronary artery bypass surgery or heart valve repair.
-Some people need a pacemaker implanted after the procedure.

 Preventing blood clots

-Most people who have atrial fibrillation or who are undergoing certain treatments for atrial fibrillation are at especially high risk of blood clots that can lead to stroke.
+Many people with atrial fibrillation or those who are undergoing certain treatments for atrial fibrillation are at especially high risk of blood clots that can lead to stroke.
 The risk is even higher if other heart disease is present along with atrial fibrillation.
 Your doctor may prescribe blood-thinning medications (anticoagulants) such as:

 - Warfarin (Coumadin).
-If you're prescribed warfarin, carefully follow your doctor's instructions on taking it.
-Warfarin is a powerful medication that can have dangerous side effects.
+Warfarin may be prescribed to prevent blood clots.
+If you're prescribed warfarin, carefully follow your doctor's instructions.
+Warfarin is a powerful medication that may cause dangerous bleeding.
 You'll need to have regular blood tests to monitor warfarin's effects.

 - Furie KL, et al. Oral antithrombotic agents for the prevention of stroke in nonvalvular atrial fibrillation: A science advisory for healthcare professionals from the American Heart Association/American Stroke Association.
 Stroke.
 2012;43:3442.